wp-plugins/wp-retina-2x/readme.txt

 == Frequently Asked Questions ==

-The FAQ can be found at http://apps.meow.fr/wp-retina-2x/faq/.
+Users, you will find the FAQ here: http://apps.meow.fr/wp-retina-2x/faq/.

-Developer, WP Retina 2x has a little API.
+Developers, WP Retina 2x has a little API.
 Here are a few filters and actions you might want to use.

+= Functions =
+* wr2x_get_retina_from_url( $url ): return the URL of the retina image (empty string if not found)
+* wr2x_get_retina( $syspath ): return the system path of the retina image (null if not found)

 = Actions =
 * wr2x_retina_file_added: called when a new retina file is created, 1st argument is $attachment_id (of the media) and second is the $retina_filepath